clausreinke/estr/README.md

 ESTR - ECMAScript traversals
 ============================

-Commandline tool for working with Javascript code, using nodejs and esprima.
+Javascript tool for working with Javascript code, using esprima.
+Estr has a commandline interface, using nodejs, but its modules can also be used from the browser.
+There is an [in-browser demo](http://clausreinke.github.com/estr) showing scoped variable highlighting, navigation to variable occurrences, and variable renaming.

-Currently supports:
+Estr currently supports:

 - generating scope-aware tags from [esprima](http://esprima.org/) ASTs, for use with the [scoped_tags Vim mode](https://github.com/clausreinke/scoped_tags)